All Episodes

 You better not respond to us.

-Former White House counterterrorism chief, Richard Clark has joined the fray.
+Former White House counterterrorism chief Richard Clark has joined the fray.

-New York in the new the New York Times, and uh he warned the Bush administration against a military strike on Iran.
+And he warned the Bush administration against a military strike on Iran.

-He said the administration of Bill Clinton also considered a bombing campaign against Iran amid tensions in the 90s, but after long debate, the highest levels of the military could not forecast a way in which things would end favorably for the United States, Clark said.
+He said the administration of Bill Clinton also considered a bombing campaign against Iran amid tensions in the 90s, but after a long debate, the highest levels of the military could not forecast a way in which things would end favorably for the United States, Clark said.

-So yes, exactly.
+So, yes, exactly.

 The Clinton administration was wise, and they were thoughtful, and they were reflective.